cjerdonek/sf-elections-commission/README.md

 SF Elections Commission
 =======================

-This repository is unofficial and is not approved by the San Francisco Elections Commission.

-This repository is a personal and unofficial collection of documents to assist with administrative tasks.
+**Disclaimer:** This repository is a personal and unofficial collection of documents to assist with administrative tasks.
+It is not approved by nor does it represent the San Francisco Elections Commission.

 It contains: